We’re all exposed to toxins every single day – do something about it with these 10 cheap and easy detox methods!

 The gut is the primary “exit route” for toxin elimination and the path should be free and clear to prevent build up and possibly even re-absorption of toxic byproducts due to slow moving bowels.
 Fermented foods, organic veggies, healthy fat, probiotic supplements, you know the drill.
 For 10 simple ways to get your gut health in order, grab my Zero Effort Gut Health e-book!

 Sweating is a fantastic and completely free detox method.
 My preference is always to exercise outside but, if you’re avoiding outdoor toxins, check out these 25 free, 15-minute full body workout videos that can be done in your living room!
 If you have access to a sauna, that would be a great way to sweat out some toxins too!
+(Check out this free and easy method for getting sauna benefits without the sauna!)

 6. Eat nutrient-dense whole foods